cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 This list includes two options at the ~128-bit security level (due to current implementation/deployment trends) and one at a higher level.

+### Non-iteractive

+These KEMs are a non-interactive means to establish a shared secret.
+Using KEMs in place of Diffie-Hellman key exchange can be done in some settings but not all.

+### Not authenticated

+These KEMs are not _authenticated_.

+## Design Non-Goals

 There is demand for other hybrid variants that either use different primitives (RSA, NTRU, Classic McEliece, FrodoKEM), parameters, or that use a combiner optimized for a specific use case.
-The DT recommends the work outlined in (C) is done in a first document, and other use cases could be covered in subsequent documents.
+Other use cases could be covered in subsequent documents and not included here.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Hybrid KEM Security Properties

+Component KEMs MUST

+# Hybrid KEM Construction Techniques

+Kitchen Sink construction:
+- KDF
+- label
+-

+# Hybrid KEM Instatiations

+See the other document.

 # Security Considerations